superorbital/terraform-provider-inventory/README.md

 # Inventory service provider for Terraform

+A modern (protocol 6) Terraform provider for the demo inventory service (work-in-progress).

 ## `terraform-provider-inventory`

 This Terraform provider code for the inventory service is a proof of concept used primarily for teaching.